jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 // ------------------------------ 2_Beam_Model ------------------------------ //

 Building upon these computational efficiency considerations, @chap_4_2 delved into the core mathematical foundations of beam modeling theory.
-While analytical solutions for individual beam models using traditional pen-and-paper methods are feasible, this approach is impractical for integration within numerical optimization frameworks.
+Despite analytical solutions for individual beam models using traditional pen-and-paper methods being feasible, this approach is impractical for integration within numerical optimization frameworks.
-To overcome this limitation, the Python programming language was adopted as the computational environment, with a detailed justification delineated for this choice.
+To overcome this limitation, the programming language Python was adopted as the computational environment, with a detailed justification delineated for this choice.
-The investigation examined two beam solvers, which were first validated against proven textbook solutions and subsequently integrated into an optimization framework.
+The investigation examined two beam model solvers, which were first validated against proven textbook solutions and subsequently integrated into an optimization framework.
 The transformation of three-dimensional support conditions of #glspl("swith") to two-dimensional representations can introduce additional complexity, as it can yield statically indeterminate beam models.
 Consequently, the IndeterminateBeam @interdetbeam_tool solver emerged as the most appropriate option.